LakshmiRadhakrishnan09/AWS-Security-Specialist/CloudFront.md

 To require HTTPS between CloudFront and your origin, follow the procedures in this topic to do the following:

-- In your distribution, change the Origin Protocol Policy setting for the origin.
+- In your distribution, change the "Origin Protocol Policy" setting for the origin.
 HTTPS Only or Match Viewer
 - Install an SSL/TLS certificate on your origin server (this isn’t required when you use an Amazon S3 origin or certain other AWS origins).

 To assign an ACM certificate to a CloudFront distribution